phonegap/phonegap-docs/docs/3-references/stockpile-app/8-favorites-api.html.md

 		}

-3. Next, code the `addFavorite()` and `removeFavorite()` functions to manage adding and removing favorites with the global `store` object.
+3. Next, code the `addFavorite()` and `removeFavorite()` local functions to manage adding and removing favorites with the global `store` object.
 The `updateFavoritesById` function is called each time to ensure the `favoritesById` array is updated with the change as well.

 		function addFavorite (favorite) {
 		  store.favorites.push(favorite);